Lomray-Software/react-mobx-manager/docs/index.md

 features:
   - title: UI And Logic Stay Separate
     details: Components focus on rendering and layout.
 Stores hold state, actions and business logic.
+  - title: Scoped DI For Features
+    details: Each part of the UI gets the stores it actually needs, without pushing everything into one global layer.
   - title: Two Real Store Modes
     details: Use relative stores for component-owned state and global stores for app-wide state.
 Parent is a lookup mode, not a third store kind.
   - title: Ready For Production Flows